Robert B. Belshe, M.D. -Clinical Advisory Board Chair

-Dr. Belshe is the Diana and J. Joseph Adorjan Endowed Professor of Infectious Diseases and Immunology at Saint Louis University.
-He is an expert in clinical trials design and execution, and his laboratory focuses on antibody responses to viral vaccines, including influenza, RSV and vaccinia.
-He chaired the NIH/industry cooperative Phase 3 pivotal licensing studies on live attenuated influenza vaccine, he conducted the vaccinia dilution studies for the NIH biodefense initiative and most recently he chaired the NIH and GSK Herpevac Trial for Women.
+Dr. Belshe is the Diana and J. Joseph Adorjan Endowed Professor of Infectious Diseases and Immunology, Emeritus at Saint Louis University.
+He is an expert in clinical trial design and execution, and his laboratory focuses on antibody responses to viral vaccines, including influenza, RSV and vaccinia.
+Development of other formulations of influenza vaccine including intradermal vaccine, high dose vaccine, quadrivalent vaccine, and pandemic vaccine have been influenced by his work.
+He was the editorialist for the NEJM regarding what to expect from the 2009 H1 pandemic virus.
+He chaired the NIH/industry cooperative Phase 3 pivotal licensing studies on live attenuated influenza vaccine, he conducted the vaccinia dilution studies for the NIH biodefense initiative, and most recently he chaired the NIH and GSK Herpevac Trial for Women.

 Kathleen L. Coelingh, Ph.D.

-Kathleen L. Coelingh, Ph.D. was Senior Director, Medical Affairs at MedImmune, the biologics unit of AstraZeneca.
-Prior to that while at the NIH she led the team that discovered the mouse monoclonal antibody that neutralizes Respiratory Syncytial Virus (RSV), which was humanized at MedImmune and is licensed for prevention of serious lower respiratory tract disease caused by RSV in high-risk pediatric patients.
+Dr. Coelingh was Senior Director, Medical Affairs at MedImmune, the biologics unit of AstraZeneca.
+Prior to that, while at the NIH she led the team that discovered the mouse monoclonal antibody that neutralizes Respiratory Syncytial Virus (RSV), which was humanized at MedImmune and is licensed for prevention of serious lower respiratory tract disease caused by RSV in high-risk pediatric patients.

 Harry Greenberg, M.D.